-You can try orienteering at one of many races run all across the country throughout the year.
+You can try orienteering at one of many races run all across the UK throughout the year.
 You can also try orienteering at permanent courses you can visit at any time.

 These websites will help you find orienteering competitions, training events and permanent courses near you to try: